-This page is dedicated to motivating the work we do here at Our World in Data.
-The world is improving in almost every measurable way; fewer people are dying of disease, conflict and famine; more of us are receiving a basic education; the world is becoming more democratic; we live longer and lead healthier lives.
+We are interested in this topic also because it is closely linked to our motivation for publishing Our World in Data.
+We face big global problems, but living conditions around the world have improved in important ways; fewer people are dying of disease, conflict and famine; more of us are receiving a basic education; the world is becoming more democratic; we live longer and lead healthier lives.

 That is, we tend to be optimistic rather than realistic when considering our individual future.
 If you were to ask newlywed couples to estimate the probability they will divorce in the future, they would likely reject the possibility outright.
-Yet today roughly 40% of marriages in the UK end in divorce!
+Yet today roughly 40% of marriages in the UK end in divorce.
 Another example is asking smokers to estimate their chances of getting cancer and again, most would underestimate their risk.
 This optimism persists even when people are presented with the relevant statistics.

 Consider the following graphs from the European Union’s Eurobarometer surveys; they report people’s expectations about their own personal job situation and of the economic situation in their home country.
 From the end of 1995 to the middle of 2015, around 60% of people predict that their job situation will remain the same, while 20% expect their situation to improve.
 Compare that with the response of the same group of individuals considering the future of the economic situation in their home country.
 Although far less stable, the results show that most people expect the economic situation in their home country to get worse or stay the same.
 The expectation that things are going to worsen nationally is correlated with recessions, yet there is remarkable stability in the results for individual expectations.
 Does the response to the question about national economic well being better correspond to an individual’s true job prospects?

 This pattern is also observed on a larger scale.
-The first chart below shows how individuals in the UK respond to the question: “Thinking about …, how much of a problem do you think each of the following are in your local area and in the whole of the UK?”
+This chart shows how individuals in the UK respond to the question: “Thinking about …, how much of a problem do you think each of the following are in your local area and in the whole of the UK?”
 Individuals tend to believe problems are more pronounced nationally than in their local area.

 How can we reconcile this individual optimism with social pessimism?
 Paul Dolan, professor of behavioural science at LSE, believes people respond pessimistically to questions about national or international performance for three reasons: